evernym/mobile-sdk/docs/MessagesFlow.md

 * Push Notifications - Cloud Agent forwards messages to `Sponsor` which then notifies application.
 The application can download only message related to received push notification.
     ![](/wiki-images/PushNotifications.png)

-After that, received from the Cloud Agent messages should be process depending on the type and updated on the Cloud Agent as reviewed.
+After that, received from the Cloud Agent messages should be handled depending on the type and updated on the Cloud Agent as reviewed.

-## 1.1 Get all pending messages
+## 1.1 Getting all pending messages

 messageStatus - Using `MS-103` message status you can receive the only pending messages.